simon-staal/Odyssey_C_Compiler/admin/log.md

 Starting working on types properly, had to refactor a decent amount of stuff, with the biggest thing being `enum Specifier` being moved to context, and `getType(), generateTypeMIPS()` now using the enum which should provide a **significant** speedup to comparisons as well as save us a lot more memory.

 BIG PROGRESS!
 Starting working on extending functionality for new types, able to successfully return constant floats + doubles!
 Added cases in extra, everything passing so now at 84/103!

+Further extended functionality to work with identifier and init declarator, should be able to port functionality over to binary assign pretty easily.
+Created 2 new tests to ensure this was working, both passed successfully, so now at 86/105.

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------